 Documentation of Continued Eligibility.
-In order to remain eligible for a Child Care Subsidy, Parents must provide current documentation of income, service need and residence to their Subsidy Administrator.
-Such documentation must be provided in full within a reasonable time prior to the Authorization end date so that the Authorization can be completed before the end of the current Authorization.
+To ensure continued eligibility for child care financial assistance, parents must provide current documentation of income, service need, and residence to their Family Access Administrator.
+Such documentation must be provided within a reasonable time prior to the authorization end date so that the authorization can be completed before the end of the current authorization.

-Parents who lose their approved activity during the last 30 Days prior to Reauthorization, or Parents that are on maternity/paternity leave at Authorization/Reauthorization, may be granted a 12-week Provisional Authorization to seek and certify an approved activity in accordance with 606 CMR 10.04(2)(b)(2).
+Parents who lose their approved activity during the last 30 days prior to reauthorization, or parents who are on maternity/paternity leave at authorization/reauthorization, may be granted a 12-week provisional authorization to seek and certify an approved activity in accordance with 606 CMR 10.04(2)(b)(2).

 Current Eligibility Information.
-Parents receiving a Child Care Subsidy must notify their Subsidy Administrator whenever there is a Temporary Change or Non-temporary Change that might affect their eligibility to receive financial assistance for early education and care.
+Parents receiving child care financial assistance must notify their Family Access Administrator whenever there is a temporary change or non-temporary change that might affect their eligibility to receive financial assistance for early education and care.

 Non-temporary Change.

-Parents must notify their Subsidy Administrator of any Non-temporary Change and provide documentation within 30 Days of such a change.
+A parent must notify their Family Access Administrator of any non-temporary change and provide documentation within 30 days of such a change.

-A Non-temporary Change may not immediately result in the termination of the Child Care Subsidy, unless the change results in the Ffamilyies' income exceeding 85% SMI, or an out of state change of address.
+A non-temporary change may not immediately result in the termination of child care financial assistance, unless the change results in the family’s income exceeding 85% SMI, or an out of state change of address.

-If Parent reports a Non-temporary Change of an approved activity, Parent may be entitled to a 12-week period from the time the Parent reports the Non-temporary Change to seek and certify a new approved activity.
-Failure to certify a new approved activity at the end of the 12-week period will result in termination of the subsidy.
+If a parent reports a non-temporary change of an approved activity, the arent may be entitled to a 12-week period from the time the parent reports the non-temporary change to seek and certify a new approved activity.
+Failure to certify a new approved activity at the end of the 12-week period will result in termination of the financial assistance.

-Failure to notify the Subsidy Administrator of a Non-temporary Change within 30 Days of each such change will result in an IPV, and may be subject to disqualification pursuant to 606 CMR 10.12.
+Failure to notify the Family Access Administrator of a non-temporary change within 30 days of each such change will result in an IPV, and may be subject to disqualification pursuant to 606 CMR 10.12.

 Temporary Change.

-Parents must notify their Subsidy Administrator of any Temporary Change and provide documentation within 30 Days of such a change. saresubsidy
+A Parent must notify their Family Access Administrator of any Temporary Change and provide documentation at reauthorization or as otherwise required in accordance with EEC Policy; A parent is not otherwise required to provide notice or documentation of any temporary change during the authorized financial assistance period, but may choose to voluntarily do so.

-Temporary Changes shall not result in any change to the level of subsidized child care being received.
+Temporary changes shall not result in any change to the level of child care financial assistance being received.

-Failure to report a Temporary Change will not result in an IPV or subject the Family to disqualification pursuant to 606 CMR 10.12.
+Failure to report a temporary change will not result in an IPV or subject the family to disqualification pursuant to 606 CMR 10.12.

 10.03: continued

 Child Attendance.
-In order to remain eligible for a Child Care Subsidy, all children receiving EEC financial assistance shall attend the early education and care program, in accordance with the terms of the child care Authorization.
-Failure to attend the child care program may result in the termination of the Child Care Subsidy for Excessive Unexplained Absences A Non-Approved Break in Care may result in the termination of the child care subsidy in accordance with 606 CMR 10.10, or render the Parent responsible for payment of Absences￼exceeding 45 Days￼at the daily reimbursement rate paid by the Commonwealth.
+In order to remain eligible for a Child Care Financial Assistance, all children receiving EEC financial assistance shall attend the early education and care program, in accordance with the terms of the child care authorization.
+A non-approved break in care may result in the termination of child care financial assistance in accordance with 606 CMR 10.10, or render the parent responsible for payment of absences exceeding 45 days at the daily reimbursement rate paid by the Commonwealth.

-Families with documented extenuating circumstances as approved in accordance with EEC policy may be exempt from the 45-Day Absence total;
+Families with documented extenuating circumstances as approved in accordance with EEC policy may be exempt from the 45-day Absence total;

-Families with active Referrals pursuant to 606 CMR 10.06 shall be exempt from the 45 Day Absence total so long as DCF-related child care is reauthorized.
+Families with active referrals pursuant to 606 CMR 10.06 shall be exempt from the 45 day absence total so long as DCF-related child care is reauthorized.

-Families with active TAFDC Referrals pursuant to 606 CMR 10.05(1)(a) shall be exempt from the 45-Day Absence total through the end of their Authorization under 606 CMR 10.05(1)(a).
+Families with active TAFDC referrals pursuant to 606 CMR 10.05(1)(a) shall be exempt from the 45-day absence total through the end of their authorization under 606 CMR 10.05(1)(a).